 So, should you adopt a SIEM within your organization?

 Implementing a SIEM solution can add a valuable pillar to your organization's security architecture because they take in unstructured data from disparate sources, provide a structure, and store them orderly.
-Also, its information and analysis capabilities can be beneficial to analysts and investigators as they work through the trail of alerts and data related to suspicious activity.
+Also, its information and analysis capabilities can benefit analysts and investigators as they work through the trail of alerts and data related to suspicious activity.

 With increasingly cloud-based infrastructures, internet, and service-oriented architectures, most modern SIEM solutions today are offered as a SaaS model.
 Is this a good thing?
 If you ask us, it is!
 After all, the overall rationale of SaaS models is that they make iterating and adding features much faster, while the almost unlimited capacity of the cloud allows MSSPs to effortlessly provide you with frequent features and system updates so that your operation is constantly running with the latest technological improvements.
-Moreover, as the number of threats increases in line with the number of technologies available (IoT, cloud, mobile, etc.), adopting a SIEM solution can help the networks of enterprise systems grow and adapt.
-A SIEM might be the answer if you're looking for a system to support the new types of data and better understand the evolving threat landscape.
+Moreover, as the number of threats increases in line with the number of technologies available (the Internet of Things (IoT), cloud, mobile, etc.), adopting a SIEM solution can help the networks of enterprise systems grow and adapt.
+A SIEM might be the answer if you're looking for a system to support new data types and better understand the evolving threat landscape.

 Ready to take your security business to the next level?
 Request a demo.